 RT-PCR COVID Tests For Travel Overseas

-Most airlines these days require a negative PCR test for travel for all passengers, including children.
+The need for a PCR COVID test is really dependent on your destination and the rules are changing rapidly.
 Be sure to check with your destination country and airline for the most up-to-date COVID testing for travel requirements.

 Things to look out for include: